Configuring Microsoft Teams Signed-in Bots

 🚧

-The login mandatory option (if turned on) forces the bot to always login before joining the call.
-We recommend to keep this option off, as a result bot will attempt to login only for calls where signed in participants are mandatory
+The bot will only attempt to login for calls where signed in participants are mandatory

 Step 4: Update the Microsoft tenant's security settings